deckhouse/deckhouse/ee/modules/030-cloud-provider-openstack/docs/Administration.md

 #### Network disk is recommended for master nodes and bastion host

-- Use flavor with a zero disk size.
+* Use flavor with a zero disk size.

-- Set the `rootDiskSize` in the `OpenStackInstanceClass`.
+* Set the `rootDiskSize` in the `OpenStackInstanceClass`.

-- Check the disk type.
+* Check the disk type.
 The disk type will be taken from the OS image if it is [set](#how-to-override-a-default-volume-type-of-cloud-provider).
 If it is not set, the disk type will be taken from [volumeTypeMap](cluster_configuration.html#openstackclusterconfiguration-masternodegroup-volumetypemap).

 #### Local disk is recommended for ephemeral nodes

-- Use flavor with the specified disk size.
+* Use flavor with the specified disk size.

-- Do not use the `rootDiskSize` parameter in the `OpenStackInstanceClass`.
+* Do not use the `rootDiskSize` parameter in the `OpenStackInstanceClass`.

-- Check the disk type.
+* Check the disk type.
 The disk type will be taken from the OS image if it is [set](#how-to-override-a-default-volume-type-of-cloud-provider).
 If it is not set, the default disk type of the cloud provider will be used.

-### How do I check the disk volume in a flavor?
+### Checking up the disk volume in a flavor

 ```shell
 # openstack flavor show m1.medium-50g -c disk